KimYoungChang92/data-story/docs/_posts/2019-08-25-selenium-web-scrape.md

 ## Introduction

-In this post, I'm using `selenium` to demostrate how to web scrape a javascript enabled page.
+In this post, I’m using `selenium` to demonstrate how to web scrape a JavaScript enabled page.

-### Why not BeautifulSoup ?
+### Why not Beautiful Soup ?

 If you had some experience of using python for web scraping, you probably already heard of `beautifulsoup` and `urllib`.
-By using the following code, we will be able to see the HTML and then use `HTML tags` to extract the desired elements.
-However, if the webpage embeded with javascript, you will notice that some of the HTML elements can't be seen from beautiful soup, because they are render by the javascript.
-Instead you will only see the `<script>` tags, which indicate the javascript codes are placed.
+By using the following code, we will be able to see the HTML and then use HTML tags to extract the desired elements.
+However, if the web page embedded with JavaScript, you will notice that some of the HTML elements can’t be seen from beautiful soup, because they are render by the JavaScript.
+Instead you will only see the `<script>` tags, which indicate the JavaScript codes are placed.

 ```python
 urlpage = 'https://apps.polkcountyiowa.gov/PolkCountyInmates/CurrentInmates/'